Pittsburgh Stars: Fielding the team

-However, Berry did build a top-notch team.
-As a player-coach he hired, a former Brown University All-American, Willis Richardson at quarterback.
+Berry did build a top-notch team, however; as a player-coach he hired, a former Brown University All-American, Willis Richardson at quarterback.
 Richardson had quarterbacked the Homestead Library & Athletic Club in 1901.
 Having Richardson and the team's coach and quarterback, helped gain the respect of other former Homestead players, many of whom signed up immediately.
 The number of players, who were considered the stars of football during the early 1900s, led to the team being named "The Stars".
 However, like the Athletics and Phillies, the Stars had a few baseball players in their line-up.
 New York Giants pitcher Christy Mathewson became the team's fullback.
 He, along with Pittsburgh's Honus Wagner, would be one of the first five inductees into the Baseball Hall of Fame.
 Also Fred Crolius, who played several games for the Pirates' in 1902, lined-up in the Stars backfield.

 With all the baseball involvement, training didn't get underway for the football teams until September 29, 1902 with the season was scheduled to open a week later on October 4.
 However, most of the players were already in shape.
 Besides the baseball players, many of the others had jobs that kept them in good condition.
 For example, Pittsburgh halfback Artie Miller joined the team after working as a lumberjack in Wisconsin that summer.
 To make the preseason even less stressful, the average football team in 1902 only used about six plays which were all standard.